dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/moving_with_wasd.md

     else:
         engine.set_player_speed_stop()

+**Note:** You will notice I used the `keys` parameter instead of the `newkeys` parameter.
+This checks to make sure the letter w is being pressed down, where `newkeys` checks for any new keys might have been pressed since the last loop.
+We need to use `keys` to check for any key that might be held down for an extended period or the method will stop checking for them.

 I added the `degrees` variable so I could define my starting direction.
 I assigned it the value `270` because I want my player to move forward when I push `w`, left when I push `a`, down when I push `s`, and right when I push `d`.
+All you need to do is add the additional degrees (90, 180, 270) to the players direction _(The degrees variable)_.
+Since we are adding additional degrees to the previous amount we need to make sure our rotation is still in the range `0-360` by doing a modulus of 360.
 This also sets things up so we calculate a direction in degrees and update that value easily.
 See [Mouse Steering](mouse_steering.md) for more information on controlling the rotation of your player.

-**Note:** You will notice I used the `keys` parameter instead of the `newkeys` parameter.
-This checks to make sure the letter w is being pressed down, where `newkeys` checks for any new keys might have been pressed since the last loop.
-We need to use `keys` to check for any key that might be held down for an extended period or the method will stop checking for them.